-New arrangements were introduced from the formal recognition of medical practitioners who are also trainers (2) from 2013.
-Education Organisers (EOs) such as Local Education and Training Boards (LETBs) and Medical Schools across the UK will have schemes in place for the recognition of trainers in four key roles.
+New arrangements have been introduced for the formal recognition of medical practitioners who are also trainers (4) from 2013.
+By 2014 Education Organisers (EOs) such as LETBs/Deaneries and medical schools across the UK had schemes in place for the recognition of trainers in four key roles.